-Originally created and published by the Council of American Building Officials (CABO) – ANSI A117.1 is now overseen by the ICC.
+Created and published by the Council of American Building Officials (CABO) – ANSI A117.1 is now overseen by the ICC

-First published in 1986 – predating the ADA – this was considered the standard for use in designing an accessible facility.
-However, the 1986 publication noted an incorrect dimension for handrail.
-Handrail was required to be between 1 1/4″ and 1 1/2″ outside diameter with a clearance between the wall and handrail of 1 1/2″.
+First published in 1986, it predated the ADA.
+It was considered the standard for use in designing an accessible facility.
+But, the 1986 publication noted an incorrect dimension for handrail.
+Handrail was to be between 1-1/4″ and 1-1/2″ outside diameter with a clearance between the wall and handrail of 1-1/2″.

 Problem – these were tube sizes.
-The railing industry typically uses nominal pipe of 1 1/4″ and 1 1/2″ (actual diameter of 1.66″ and 1.90″, respectively) in railing as it is thicker and stronger than tube.
-CABO acknowledged their error as the dimensions were meant to apply to a grab bar.
-A correction was made and when reprinted in 1990, the handrail size was updated to allow for a diameter of between 1 1/4″ and 2″.
+The railing industry uses nominal pipe of 1-1/4″ and 1-1/2″ (actual diameter of 1.66″ and 1.90″.
+Pipe is thicker and stronger than tube.
+CABO acknowledged their error as the dimensions to apply to a grab bar.
+A correction was made and published in the 1990 update.
+The handrail size then allowed for a diameter of between 1-1/4″ and 2″.

 Americans With Disabilities Act (ADA)